spack/spack-tutorial/tutorial_packaging.rst

    :emphasize-lines: 1,39

-Notice the addition of the two stack start arguments in the configure command that appears in the highlighted line after mpileaks' ``Executing phase: 'configure'``.
+Notice the addition of the two stack start arguments in the configure command that appears at the end of the highlighted line after mpileaks' ``Executing phase: 'configure'``.

-At this point we've covered how to create a package; update its documentation; add dependencies; and add variants for optional features.
+At this point we've covered how to create a package; update its documentation; add dependencies; and add variants to support builds with optional features.

 What if you need to customize the build to reflect feature changes?